 You must make the most of the time provided to recover so you can function well at work.
 You need to:

 In general, the risk of a driver being involved in a fatigue-related accident depends on a number of factors:

 A combination of factors considerably increases the risk.
 Know and respect your limits!

 A laboratory study (Williamson and Feyer, 2000) compared the effects of a long period of wakefulness to the effects of alcohol (blood alcohol concentration):

 Inadequate or poor sleep can have adverse effects on your overall health.

 North American Fatigue Management Program

-The main goal is to understand fatigue and the importance of proper sleep hygiene and a healthy lifestyle.
+The main goals of the program are to understand fatigue and to convey the importance of proper sleep hygiene and a healthy lifestyle.

 Last update: July 21, 2021